 - Plan for Continuity of Operations: Ensure that the hospital can be self-sustaining for at least 96 hours and that plans are in place for obtaining critical resources such as water, electricity and just-in-time supplies that may not be available due to the emergency.

 - Develop Protocols to Ensure Appropriate Resource Allocation: Ensure that services are provided equitably and impartially, consistent with ethical and legal standards relevant in a mass casualty event and based upon the vulnerability and needs of the individuals and communities affected by a disaster.

 - Address the Safety of Employees/Patients/Families: Develop policies and processes to ensure that all reasonable efforts are made to protect employees, patients and families, as well as facilities, while maintaining quality patient care to the best of the organization's ability during a crisis.
 Include plans to mitigate the impact on staffing of likely scenarios, such as schools closing, public transportation closing and patients presenting with contagious/potentially lethal illnesses.
 Ensure that staff members receive education that allows them to make informed decisions and to understand what the organization is doing to protect them and their families.

-- Design Appropriate Communication and Coordination Protocols for Both Internal and External Audiences: Ensure active involvement in interagency planning efforts with all relevant organizations, including the development of an integrated communication plan and community-wide exercises and drills to assess effectiveness and implement improvements.
+- Design Appropriate Communication and Coordination Protocols for Both Internal and External Audiences: Forge and maintain strong relationships and ensure active involvement in interagency planning efforts with all relevant organizations.
+Develop an integrated communication plan and community-wide exercises and drills to assess effectiveness and implement improvements.